Resolving trade mark infringement disputes

 Setting aside opposition to trademark application

 Our client set up a business to promote women in the creative industries.
 She wanted to apply for multiple trademarks to protect the strength of the brand against copycat initiatives.
 These would dilute the impact of her project’s reputation.
 We successfully defended her trademark portfolio against a claim of ‘monopoly intent’ and proceeded to get the opposition set aside.
 The portfolio of trademarks was duly registered without further hindrance.

 We helped a start up health drinks company defend its business against allegations of passing off from a competitor.
 We successfully showed that our client’s mark differentiated from the claimant’s and that any confusion as to the business origin of the goods was only as a result of factors and packaging generic to, and widely used by, those in the health drinks industry.
 In addition we showed that the claimant had little goodwill in the UK.
 So even if there was a level of confusion as to source in the consumer’s mind, no damage had been caused to the claimant’s brand.

-Landmark case: Only highly distinctive shapes may be registered
+Only highly distinctive shapes can be registered as a trade mark

 In Joined Cases C-84/17 P, C-85/17 P and C95/17 P the European Courts held that the shape of a Kit-Kat bar could not be registered as a separate trademark.
 Businesses in the food and beverage sector are unlikely to obtain trademark rights in the shape or packaging of products.
 This is except where those shapes depart significantly from the norm of that sector.
 There may also be an exception for shapes that have become extremely well-known as an indication of that brand.
 However, such an exception will only apply if the distinctiveness is well-known across all EU member states.
 So is only likely to benefit much larger retailers.